COG-UK/docs/when-metadata.md

 * We strongly recommend metadata and sequence is uploaded before 1200 to ensure any issues are brought to your attention by the pre-pull message.
 * You are however welcome to wing it and roll the dice by uploading between 1200 and 1300.
 The pull message will inform you whether your gamble was a success or not.
 * The pipeline begins completely autonomously at `1330`.
-* If you typically stage metadata or sequencing early in the week with the intention of updating it before Friday, you will need to take action to avoid your data being pulled in on Tuesday.
+* If you typically stage metadata or sequencing with the intention of updating it before Friday, you will need to take action to avoid your data being pulled.
 If you do not want records to be pulled in to elan then you could (a) stop uploading metadata until it is ready and/or (b) withold uploading the sequence to CLIMB until ready.
 A potential middle-ground solution would be to create a staging directory outside your upload/ directory to sftp to, then move those folders to upload/ when ready.
+* Please be vigilant with your metadata as errors will be integrated into the downstream analysis dataset in a matter of hours.
+* Note that the weekend pipeline is provided as a courtesy to support emergency scenarios requiring data analysis on the weekend.
+The weekend pipeline will run without dedicated support.